DevExpress/testcafe-browser-provider-electron/README.md

 ### appPath

 __Optional.__ Alters path to the application, which, by default, must be located at the [default Electron app directory](https://github.com/electron/electron/blob/master/docs/tutorial/application-distribution.md#application-distribution).
- You can use the `appPath` option to override it by specifying an absolute path, or append a relative path to the path specified after the `electron:` prefix in the string passed to the command line or API.
+You can use the `appPath` option to override the default path by specifying a new absolute path.
+Alternatively, you can append a relative path to the path specified after the "electron:" prefix.

 ### appArgs